dwavesystems/dwave-ocean-sdk/docs/shared/anneal.rst

 .. start_anneal_offset

-..
-TODO check if needed.
+.. todo:: check if needed.
 I think I flattened this in QPU Solver Params here.

 Provide an array of anneal offset values, in normalized offset units, for all qubits, working or not.
 Use 0 for no offset.
 Negative values produce a negative